toylocator/toylocator/README.md

 >
 > Toy Locator: The blue Ironman is at bedroom number 2 right below the red chair on the left side of the room.
 >
-> Leo: Thanks Toy Locator.
+> Leo: Thanks Toy Locator!
 >
-> Toy Locator: You are welcome.
+> Toy Locator: You are welcome!

-#### Future Work
+#### Challenge
+- autolabel
+- 3 dimensional objects
-- incremental training
+- incremental training (catastropic forgetting)
+- training on edge device
-- googlenet
+-

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>